 University President Thomas LeBlanc said at the Faculty Senate meeting that GW would not have recovered so quickly from its enrollment downturns had officials not built up reserves.
 The University fluctuates between $200 million and $400 million in reserves, which LeBlanc said in May was not enough to help GW withstand emergency financial situations.

-“Somehow, the leadership squirreled away every single penny and now, as a campus, we have ability to monetize for decades to come,” LeBlanc said Friday.
+“Somehow, the leadership squirreled away every single penny and now, as a campus, we have the ability to monetize for decades to come,” LeBlanc said Friday.

 LeBlanc said the University is still discussing how to build up resources and is talking reserve-building strategy with members of the Board of Trustees.
-He said on Friday that Moody’s, a crediting rating agency, has recommended that GW diversify its assets and keep more cash on hand.
+He said on Friday that Moody’s, a credit rating agency, has recommended that GW diversify its assets and keep more cash on hand.